Last Updated on July 12, 2025 by Travelationship

 LOLs our laugh out loud hilarious moments

-Matt read about Hammams upon our arrival to Morocco.
-He was adamant that we try one as he said it was part of an authentic Moroccan experience.
+Matt read about Hammams upon our arrival in Morocco.
+He was adamant that we try one, as he said it was part of an authentic Moroccan experience.
 Moroccans typically visit their local hammam at least once a week as part of a cleaning ritual.
-The more I read about the experience, the more I was dreading it, as many of the accounts made the whole thing sound torturous; particularly when they spoke of the rough gloves scraping your dead skin away.
-My impending dread only seemed to delight Matt, as he was constantly talking about it just to see me squirm.
+The more I read about the experience, the more I was dreading it, as many of the accounts made the whole thing sound torturous, particularly when they spoke of the rough gloves scraping your dead skin away.
+My impending dread only seemed to delight Matt, as he was constantly talking about it to see me squirm.
 In the end, it really wasn’t that bad, and Matt got a little dose of karma when he got some soap in his eye.

 The Posts